-Please click here to download a programme for revision classes for Term 4 2015.
+Please click here to download a programme for revision classes for Terms 4 & 5 2017.
 Obviously it is in all students’ interests to attend as many revision sessions as they can, but as the timetable indicates, it is not possible to attend every session in every subject.
 By producing this timetable at this point students have time to plan not only which revision sessions they will attend, but also what preparation they will be doing before attending any revision session.
 The school rightly gives a higher priority to both Maths and English, but students will be advised as to what sessions they should attend if there is a clash between subject revision sessions.
 An individual’s progress in a particular subject and/or the closeness of an examination date will influence the advice given to a student.

 The purpose of each revision session is not for students to go along and learn new content or ideas, but for students to test their current knowledge, understanding and skills, as well as develop their examination technique.
 To get the most out of each revision session students will need to ask in advance what the focus of each session will be, (in most instances departments will publish a programme), and they should then make the effort to revise the published topic.
 Successful revision sessions are those where students are prepared to get involved and both ask and answer questions.